 For the person who has everything, the gift of time is the best of all.
 Create custom coupons for the person to redeem.

-So, you know that your mother, wife and Aunt Maude have birthdays every year.
+So, you know that your mother, wife, and Aunt Maude have birthdays every year.
 There is also Christmas to save for.
-Plan ahead and pre-fund an account for gifts to remove the stress for gift giving.
+Plan ahead and pre-fund an account for gifts to remove the stress of gift-giving.